Origin

 Geographical Distribution

-Most popular in metropolitan areas such as Sydney, Melbourne, and Brisbane, with increasing usage in regional communities due to multicultural influences.
+Most popular in metropolitan areas such as Sydney, Melbourne, and Brisbane, where multicultural influences and exposure to global naming trends are strongest.

 Numerological Significance